gigawhitlocks/emacs-configs/README.md

 ### enable jsx mode for all .js and .jsx files

-projects that do not use JSX, might need to move this to a project-specific config somewhere.
+If working on projects that do not use JSX, might need to move this to a project-specific config somewhere.

 For now though, this is sufficient for me